 How accurate is VidNotes for legal terminology?

 VidNotes handles most legal terminology well, but case citations (e.g., case names and volume numbers), statute references, and highly specialized terms should always be verified against the recording.
-The timestamped transcript makes this verification quick.
+The timestamped transcript makes that verification quick.

 Can I transcribe Supreme Court oral arguments?